George C. Adams

 George Caspar Adams (April 24, 1863 – July 13, 1900) was an American football player and former head coach of the Harvard University football program from 1890 to 1892.
 He co-coached with George A. Stewart, another Harvard graduate.

 Early life

 Adams was born on April 24, 1863, in Boston, Massachusetts.
 He is a member of the Adams political family, which includes his father politician John Quincy Adams II and two United States Presidents, his great-grandfather John Quincy Adams and his great-great-grandfather John Adams.
-His mother was also a granddaughter of United States Secretary of the Navy Benjamin Williams Crowninshield under presidents James Madison and James Monroe.
+His mother was also a granddaughter of Benjamin Williams Crowninshield, United States Secretary of the Navy under presidents James Madison and James Monroe.
 Adams attended the Adams Academy before entering Harvard in 1882, where he graduated with an A.B. in 1886.